Conversational Commerce: The Ultimate Guide for 2023

 2. It enhances the consumer experience

-This convenience, along with the capability for personalisation, means that conversational marketing can truly improve the experience of shoppers.
+This convenience along with the capability for personalization means that conversational marketing can truly improve the experience of shoppers.

 3. Brands can scale at a lower cost